struct/Nerve/README.markdown

     - Run Ruby scripts with full access to the debugger when breakpoints are hit
     - Extend Nerve with your own event handling methods in handlers.rb
     - Extend Nerves output with your own methods in common/output.rb
+    - Nerve comes with a few example scripts such a recv() fuzzer and SSL_read/SSL_write hooks

 ## Todo

 	Nerve is a simple tool, but we plan to grow it with optional add ons:

+    - A waiting mode that runs and polls for new processes matching the target
+    - Lots of helper scripts for breakpoints such as heap inspection, in memory fuzzing, SSL reads and so on
     - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...
     - An HTML5 canvas output mode